zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 $$ \tag{7} \bm{\tau}(\bm{x}, \bm{v}, t) = -\mathrm{log} \big( \bm{T}(\bm{x}, \bm{v}, t)  \big) = \int\_{0}^{t} \bm{\mu_t} (\bm{x}, \bm{v}, s) ds. $$

-The definitions (hopefully) make it clear that while transmittance is multiplicative and is restricted to the unit interval, optical depth is additive and can take on any non-negative value.
+The definitions (hopefully) make it clear that while transmittance is multiplicative and is restricted to the unit interval, optical depth is additive and can have any non-negative value.

 Slightly jumping ahead, let's define the attenuation-transmittance integral as